 Hong Kong, officially known as the Hong Kong Special Administrative Region of the People's Republic of China, is a former British territory that reverted to Chinese sovereignty on 1 July 1997.
 Hong Kong is governed by the Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China (the Basic Law), passed by China's National People's Congress (NPC) in 1990.
 The Basic Law serves as Hong Kong's 'mini-constitution'.
-It provides for independent executive, legislative and judicial powers, and gives the territory a high degree of autonomy under the principle of 'one country, two systems' in all areas except defence and foreign affairs (for which China is responsible).
+It provides for independent executive, legislative and judicial powers, and accords the territory a high degree of autonomy under the principle of 'one country, two systems' in all areas except defence and foreign affairs (for which China is responsible).

 Hong Kong can conclude and implement agreements with states, regions and international organisations.
 It does so in areas such as the economy, trade, shipping, fishing regulation, communications, tourism, culture and sport.
 Hong Kong is a member of the World Trade Organisation (as a separate customs territory) and the Asia-Pacific Economic Cooperation (APEC) forum.

 Minister Payne has conveyed the Australian Government’s concern about violence in Hong Kong.
 Australia continues to urge genuine efforts by all parties to find an effective political solution that supports and upholds Hong Kong’s freedoms and advantages, open and accountable law enforcement and the professional and unbiased application of justice.

 DFAT keeps its travel advisories under close review.
 We encourage all Australians in Hong Kong to subscribe to Smartraveller for the latest updates.